bucs110a0spring22/final-project-code-goblins/README.md

 ## Testing *(Software Lead)*

 * Run code to make sure it is functioning.
 Go down the list of things to be tested.
 For controls, press each key to make sure it performs the expected action.
 For in-game events, allow those events to occur and make sure they match up with expected behavior.
-    * Code tested extensively as it was being written to ensure correct functionality.
+    * Having heavily participated in writing both models and the controller, testing was performed by the Software Lead as code was being written, in order to ensure expected behavior.
+Code was committed to GitHub after major changes, bug fixes, and the addition of new features.

 ## ATP